dteslya/dteslya-engineer/content/posts/network_automaiton_101.md

 There are [hundreds](https://github.com/YangModels/yang) of YANG data models available both [vendor-neutral](https://github.com/openconfig/public) and vendor-specific.
 The [YANG catalog](https://yangcatalog.org/) web site can be helpful if you need to find data models relevant to your tasks.

-Because of this abundance of data models and lack of coordination between standards developing organizations and vendors it seem that YANG and NETCONF are going the same path SNMP went (i.e. used only for data retrieval, but not configuration).
+Because of this abundance of data models and lack of coordination between standards developing organizations and vendors it seems that YANG and NETCONF are going the same path SNMP went (i.e. used only for data retrieval, but not configuration).
 [OpenConfig](https://www.openconfig.net/) workgroup tries to solve this by providing vendor-neutral data models, but I think that [Ivan Pepelnjak's](https://blog.ipspace.net/2018/01/use-yang-data-models-to-configure.html) point from 2018 stating that "*seamless multi-vendor network device configuration is still a pipe dream*" still holds in 2020.

 ### XML
 [XML](https://en.wikipedia.org/wiki/XML) (eXtensible Markup Language) although a bit old is still widely used in various APIs.
 It uses tags to encode data hence is a bit hard to read by humans.
 It was initially designed for documents but is suitable to represent arbitrary data structures.